How to get a divorce - step by step

 Six weeks and one day after your conditional order date, you can apply for your final order, the last of the divorce stages.

-Your conditional order date will have been emailed to you if you applied online.
+Your conditional order date will be emailed to you if you apply online.

 If you’re sorting out money and property as part of your divorce, it's normally recommended to wait until the financial matters have been resolved because your legal rights and responsibilities will change after you’re divorced.